 - Integrates with existing applications

-- Always-on connectivity and the ability to recognize device tampering
+- Features always-on connectivity and recognizes device tampering